-The Norwegian Refugee Council (NRC) is an independent humanitarian organization helping people who are forced to flee.
-They work in 31 countries, where they help save lives and rebuild futures.
+The Norwegian Refugee Council (NRC) is an independent humanitarian organization helping people who are forced to flee their homes.
+They work in 33 countries, where they help save lives and rebuild futures.

-Mission: NRC works to protect the rights of displaced and vulnerable persons during crisis through programs that meet immediate humanitarian needs, prevent further displacement and contribute to durable solutions.
+Mission: NRC works to protect the rights of displaced and vulnerable persons during crises through programs that meet immediate humanitarian needs, prevent further displacement and contribute to durable solutions.

 Why we love them: NRC works to deploy whenever crisis strikes.
 They show up equipped, sometimes working 24/7, to offer lifelines that help families get back on their feet when they flee their homes.
-NRC does this all with a goal to preserve the dignity of displaced people.
-In 2018 alone, NRC assisted 8.5 million people in need worldwide.
+NRC does this with the goal of preserving the dignity of displaced people.
+In 2020 alone, NRC assisted almost 12 million people in need worldwide.

 This strategic alliance between NRC and Pluralsight One intends to create sustainable social impact for displaced and crisis-affected populations around the world, as well as increase the efficiency and efficacy of the NRC staff who serve them.